MiketheChap/worldwidestew/content/blog/2024-07-19-Eventually-if-we-are-lucky.md

 Becomes boring, tiresome
 Even to us.

-Instead, it feels like
+We've come to feel like
-Being stuck in a pinball machine
+Being stuck in a pinball machine,
+A game called *Broken Hopes*
 Hit by paddle after paddle
 As if our pain
-Might cause the Machine to flinch.
+Might invoke the Machine to Care.

 The losses,
 The drama,
 The illness,
 What was wrong,
 How so little was right,
 The constant state of pain,
 The search for *The Answer*,